 Hospital and ambulance rotations consist of one 24-hour shift on a Dallas Fire-Rescue Department mobile intensive care unit (MICU); and five 8-hour shifts in Parkland Hospital’s emergency department and labor and delivery, and Children's Medical Center emergency department.
 The NREMT written exam can be scheduled following the last day of class.

-Our faculty members not only have relevant academic degrees and advanced certifications, they also have real-world experience that enables them to relate to the challenges you’ll face on the job.
+Faculty members not only have relevant academic degrees and advanced certifications, they also have real-world experience that enables them to relate to the challenges you’ll face on the job.
 Our instructors work with you one-on-one, encouraging you and helping you to succeed in your education and career.
-See profiles of our Paramedic and EMT program faculty members.
+See profiles of Paramedic and EMT program faculty members.

 The Paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs in conjunction with the Committee on Accreditation for Educational Programs for the EMS Profession.